A Very Important

 NAB metric as anthropogenic emissions are reduced in North America.

-EIB ozone provides to policymakers an indication of current background
+EIB ozone provides policymakers an indication of current background

 levels and how much improvement might occur if anthropogenic